kimkimgim/kimkimgim/README.md

 <br><br>
 Hi! my name is Seorin Kim.
-I'm growing into a developer who never stops learning, grows with others, and uses AI to make life a little better.
+I'm growing into a developer who never stops learning, grows with others and uses AI to make life a little better.
 </div>

 ---